 If you subscribe to an Internet Service Provider (ISP) like Comcast, Century Link, and others, your computers are probably assigned DNS servers automatically from your ISP.

-Although the speed benefit Cloudflare is offering might not be a big factor as compared to Google and other well-known DNS providers, a private and secure DNS service might be appealing to privacy-conscious folks out there.
+Although Cloudflare’s speed benefit might not be a significant factor compared to Google and other well-known DNS providers, a private and secure DNS service might appeal to privacy-conscious folks out there.